 - Timely and correct allocation of income to beneficiaries

-- Filing and compliance of all T3 slips
+- Filing and compliance with all T3 slips

 - Handling CRA notices, audits, and reviews

-Contact us today to simplify the process and ensure your T3 slip Canada is filed flawlessly.
+Contact us today to simplify the process and ensure your T3 slip in Canada is filed flawlessly.

 Conclusion